koterba/SmallSM/README.md

 # SmallSM
-A tiny flask social media
+A tiny social media made using Flask

 <br>